-In honor of Earth Day's 43rd anniversary, MNN takes an animated look back at the past four decades of U.S. environmentalism in this video.
+In honor of Earth Day, MNN takes an animated look back at the past four decades of U.S. environmentalism in this video.

 2010 marked the 40th celebration of Earth Day, a holiday that helped spark America's modern environmental movement when it was founded on April 22, 1970, by then-Sen. Gaylord Nelson of Wisconsin.
 In honor of that historic day, MNN produced this quick look back at the last four decades of planetary appreciation.

 1970: Twenty million people celebrate the first Earth Day on April 22.
 A few months later, the U.S. Environmental Protection Agency opens its doors for the first time.

 1971: Amtrak is founded, even though gas costs just 33 cents a gallon.